TheFury4/Discord-Token-Grabber/README.md

 ## Screenshots
- The victim will see this screen
+ The victim will see this screen (console version)
 ![App Screenshot](https://i.imgur.com/csrd4jY.png)